-By default, VMware workstation would pick up the location where you wanted to install the pfSense as well as the name, you may leave the default location or choose a different one.
+By default, the VMware workstation would pick up the location where you wanted to install the pfSense as well as the name.
+You may leave the default location or choose a different one.
 And you may name the VM of your choice.

 Maybe you will have a dedicated drive just for the VM installation, so you need to make sure you choose that specific drive here, otherwise, it is okay to leave the default.

-Since I would be using pfSense firewall VM for the LAB purpose, I am going to configure the Hard Disk as the default value 20GB and choose split virtual disk into multiple files and click on Next.
+Since I would be using pfSense firewall VM for the LAB purpose, I will configure the Hard Disk as the default value 20GB and choose split virtual disk into multiple files and click on Next.

 Before you click on next, you need to click on the customize hardware option here.

 First change the default RAM size to 2048MB.

 Note: The PfSense VM will work just fine with 1024MB memory and 1CPU as well.

 I configure the RAM and the CPU next lets go ahead and add the Network interfaces.